 Test the testimonies

 Testimonials were what product manufacturers, businesses and diet pills binged on….in the ‘90s.
-The world has since become savvier and anyone with the most basic digital skills can see right through them as being nothing more than sales gimmicks, the author of which isn’t the gorgeous lady who’s 20 years younger thanks to that miracle cream but rather a poor sap employed to deliver believable-sounding reviews hand-over-fist.
+The world has since become savvier and anyone with the most basic digital skills can see right through them as being nothing more than sales gimmicks, the author of which isn’t the gorgeous lady who’s 20 years younger thanks to that miracle cream but rather a poor sap employed to deliver marginally-believable reviews hand-over-fist.

 The Bottom Line

 The above are just a few of the most obvious in the long line of online sales ploys you’re likely to come across when looking for a reliable business partner.
 Don’t be afraid to move on from that “big agency” with a huge portfolio and polished taglines if you feel they’re disingenuous.
-Likewise, don’t give up on the small guys just because they focus on quality rather than quantity and don’t have a problem with calling you out on any mistakes; after all, you want someone who is better at their job than you are.
+Likewise, don’t give up on the small guys just because they focus on quality rather than quantity and don’t have a problem with calling you out on any mistakes; after all, you want someone who is better at their job than you are at theirs.